 20% x 1,400 = 280 closed sales

 280 x $1,500 = $420,000 in sales revenueNow we need to determine our 2016 goal based on 2015 sales.

 $420,000 x 15% = $63,000

 $420,000 + $63,000 = $483,000A $63,000 increase doesn’t seem like that big of a jump in sales to accomplish, right?
 However, we need to break it down one more time to see how many additional leads we need to drive to hit our goal.

 $483,000 / $1,500 = 322 closed sales

+322 / .2 (Lead to Conversion %) = 1,610 leadsWe need to create 210 extra leads, without losing pace of the 1,400 leads from 2015.
+All in all, we need 1,610 leads for 2016 to hit our S.M.A.R.T. goal.
+That is definitely doable!
+Now we have our goal so we can start looking at how we’re going to strategize across channels, technologies, and tactics to drive this goal home in 2016.
+What to Expect If there is a new channel, technology or tactic that you’ve been wanting to try, then now is the time to do it.
+Just remember that it needs to ladder back up to your overall marketing objective and goals!
 In this series, we’re going to talk about Digital Channel Integration, Leveraging Technology, Calculating ROI, and How to Sell all of this into your C Suite/decision makers up top.
 Each section will go into detail on each topic to give you more than a high level view.
 We’re going to dive in and get our hands dirty to show you how to beef up your B2B marketing for 2016!